 Schengen Visa Applications

 For Schengen visas, which cover 27 European countries, proof of onward travel is mandatory to demonstrate you won’t overstay.
 Use a dummy ticket showing a return flight within the 90-day limit.
-Include logical routes, like entering via Frankfurt and exiting via Paris.
+Include logical routes, entering Frankfurt and exiting via Paris.
 Embassies like those in Germany or France often verify PNRs, so ensure yours is live for at least 72 hours.
 Pair it with hotel bookings and travel insurance for a stronger application.
 Many applicants from Asia or Africa find this approach saves them from buying refundable tickets costing hundreds of euros.
 Always check the specific consulate’s website for updates, as requirements can vary slightly by country.

 Additionally, if applying for multiple entries, show a dummy ticket with flexible dates to match your itinerary.
 Avoid overly ambitious multi-city plans unless justified in your cover letter.
 Schengen embassies prioritize consistency, so align your dummy ticket with your financial statements and employment proof to build a compelling case.